 Signalling and Telecoms

-The demand for 24/7 Wi-Fi connectivity from rail passengers finally led to the announcement by the UK government in 2017 of its plans to modernise telecommunications and provide uninterrupted connectivity on main routes by 2025.
+The demand for 24/7 Wi-Fi connectivity from rail passengers finally led to the announcement by the UK government in 2017 of its plans to modernise telecommunications and provide uninterrupted connectivity on main routes.

 To ensure technicians and engineers can meet this ambitious target, NTAR has developed a qualification, suitable for both industry and ex-forces, that will equip the railway’s telecoms experts with the technical knowledge and relevant skills to achieve the government's connectivity plans.
 Below is a list of both pathways a learner may take and what a learner can expect from this course.